-Any of these budget and savings challenges can be done for a day, week, month, or – if you’re brave – can be carried on throughout the year.
+Any of these budget, savings and money challenges can be done for a day, week, month, or – if you’re brave – can be carried on throughout the year.
 The goal is to find new (and fun!) ways to cut your expenses, and put that money towards savings or debt.
 Remember, even if it doesn’t seem to add up to be a huge savings, every penny counts!

 For a week, only “shop” out of your pantry.
 It helps to use up what you’ve already purchased, and can help with grocery savings when the budget is tight.
 This is a great one to repeat every 3-4 months to rotate your stock.

 Spend one month only purchasing generic brands.
 You’ll learn which ones are just like the name brand versions, and you’ll save money!

 During this week, only buy items that are: on sale, discounted, on clearance, or you have coupons for.
 Or, are a combination of any of the above!
 It will make you work hard to find discounts, and you’ll be more likely to question if your purchases is a want or need.

 Are you still paying bank fees?
 Challenge yourself to switch all of your accounts to new accounts without fees in the next month.
 Or, try calling your current bank to discuss how to get your fees waived.